-These flats have been discontinued.
-The additional mirror inserted in the light path changes he level of polarization.
-For polarimetry, sky flats without the Wollaston are taken in SM.
+The additional mirror inserted in the light path changes he level of polarization but lamp flats with the Wollaston prism will be taken at the end of the night as part of the calibration plan (VM only since P93).
+Also for polarimetry, normal imaging sky flats (without the Wollaston) can be requested.
 See section 6.5 for more details.